Vikaskumar75/Animated-Gradient/README.md

 `secondaryBegin`
 `secondaryEnd`

-With this in place you can have some crazy effects.
+With this in place, you can have some crazy effects.

 ```dart
    import 'package:animate_gradient/animate_gradient.dart';